Skip to main content

 // [{ id, object, item_id, rank, score, item, metadata }, ...]

 Each recommendation includes id, object, item_id, rank, score, and an embedded item object with the metadata you stored.
 The response also includes a request_id for event attribution.
+Use search when the user supplies a free-text query and you want ranked catalog items back through the Core API data plane:

 Auto-generated sections